-We support refugees and dispalced people in the immediate aftermath of a humanitarian crisis and also over an extended period of time to help them rebuild their lives.
+We support refugees and displaced people in the immediate aftermath of a humanitarian crisis, and over an extended period of time to help them rebuild their lives.

 In the long term, we help to rebuild communities and strengthen their resilience.
 For example, ActionAid trains women in leadership skills and disaster preparedness so that they are better equipped to lead their communities in times of crises.

 Increasing threats to food security and damage from weather-related disasters forces people to leave their homes and look for refuge elsewhere.

 Climate-induced displacement occurs when rising temperatures cause sudden-onset, extreme weather-events such as floods and cyclones or influence long-term, slower-onset environmental changes such as droughts.